 Raved About Healthy Blueberry Scones Made with Spelt Flour

 After reading the title, you already know these blueberry scones have been raved about.
-I made them twice in one weekend when I went up to Boston with my family and they were promptly gobbled up each time.
-I was also asked for the recipe multiple times, which I take as a good sign, but watch out, if you make them once you are bound to be asked to make them again (and again – and for good reason too).
+I made them twice in one weekend when I went up to Boston with my family and they promptly disappeared after being removed from the oven.
+I was also asked for the recipe multiple times.
+If you make them once you are bound to be asked to make them again (and again).

 This recipe produces light, fluffy scones that you don’t need to feel bad about eating.
 With only 1/3 of a cup of oil and 1/3 of a cup of agave nectar per recipe these are fairly guilt-free.
 The whole spelt flour produces a lighter scone than white or all purpose flour would and unlike wheat flour these scones don’t have the heartiness or the taste of being a whole grain (which I find as a plus when it comes to baked goods).
 They are also incredibly moist and a few anti-scone family members even enjoyed them (and came back for seconds).
-My dad (who sometimes acts like a foodie, but isn’t – but is still full of “helpful” criticisms) even said they were the best scones, which is what I consider a huge accolade coming from him.
+My dad (a tough critic in the kitchen) even said they were the best scones, which I consider a huge accolade coming from him.
 The word “best,” is uttered very sparingly by him.

 I found the recipe on Shannon’s amazing blog (which you should check out if you haven’t – it’s full of wonderful recipes, musings on running, book reviews, and more), Move Eat Create, and only made a couple of changes.
 I used vegan buttery spread by Earth Balance instead of using hazlenut or coconut oil, which I found to produce a more flavorful and lighter scone (as I have used coconut oil in making these scones in the past, but I can’t speak to using hazlenut oil, as I haven’t used it).
 I also used fresh blueberries, which I felt made all the difference in the world.
 They just added this little pop of sweetness, as they are now in peak season in New England.
 Read on for the slightly altered recipe below.